 There are a few other changes I am still considering throughout the living room now that the built-ins are complete.

-For now, I am more confident in the mushroom painted built-ins so I will just have to experiment with all of the other elements until everything “clicks” haha.
-I am always moving things around and playing with things anyways, so changing up stuff will actually be a fun challenge for me.
+For now, I am more confident in the mushroom painted built-ins so I will just have to experiment with all of the other elements until everything “clicks”.
+I am always moving things around and playing with things anyway, so changing up stuff will actually be a fun challenge for me.